Bosch 300 Series VeroCafe Review: Can This Newcomer Compete With the Legends?

 Still, I wouldn’t say that this espresso machine offers a huge amount of specialty drinks.
 Plus, let’s consider that the Philips 2200 offers about the same number of drinks for almost half the price of the Bosch machine.
 Sure, the Philips model requires a bit more effort on your part, but it still makes sense to wonder if the Bosch machine is worth all the cash.

-How to Use the Bosch 300 Series VeroCafe
+How Do I Use the Bosch 300 Series VeroCafe?

 Fortunately, the Bosch 300 Series VeroCafe espresso machine is super easy to use.
 This is especially true if, like most of us, you’re somewhat familiar with modern touch-screen interfaces.